TheExpertNoob/scripts/README.md

+#Partition for OpenWRT /Overlay
 A simple script used to format an sd card with the first partition as the whole card and last partition 500MB on openwrt.
 Be sure to make it executable.
+This example is used to make the first partiton fat32 for windows use, and the second partiton ext4 for OpenWRT /overlay.

 **Example**
 cd /tmp